 To treat hiccups that do not go away, the provider may perform gastric lavage or massage of the carotid sinus in the neck.
 DO NOT try carotid massage by yourself.
 This must be done by a provider.

 If hiccups continue, medicines may help.
-Tube insertion (nasogastric intubation) may also help.
+Tube insertion into the stomach (nasogastric intubation) may also help.

 In very rare cases, if medicines or other methods do not work, treatment such as phrenic nerve block may be tried.
 The phrenic nerve controls the diaphragm.

-US Department of Health and Human Services.
+US Department of Health and Human Services website.
 Chronic hiccups.
-Updated December 2014.